 Diagnosis: Shell spherical to slightly ovoid, with distinct tubular neck, composed of an organic material, very fine granulated, without any embedded xenosomes; colorless to yellow-brown till dark-brown.
 Cytoplasm with an asymmetrical bundle of filopodia (peduncle or “Pseudopodienstiel”) which are granular (extrusomes), thin, usually straight, and are able to branch and anastomose, thus forming a network or reticulum.
 Nucleus relatively large, globular with a central nucleolus.
 One or two contractile vacuoles.

-Ecology: freshwater; shallow, iron rich water, between Spagnum, but also in small rivers.
+Ecology: Freshwater; shallow, iron rich water, between Sphagnum, but also in small streams.

-Video: I made this video from material which came from the Geul, a small river at the border of Belgium and the Netherlands.
-This cell shows anastomising filopodia.
+Video: I made this video from material which came from the Geul, a small stream at the border of Belgium and the Netherlands.
+This cell shows anastomosing filopodia.

 Remarks: The designation of genus Paralieberkuehnia is problematic.
 It was erected by De Saedeleer in 1934 for P. elegantula (Penard, 1904) which he made the type species.
 Penard describes his species based on the observation of three specimens from two different localities.
 The shell is as Penard writes “a perfect sphere” with a small tubular neck.
 De Saedeleer also found three similar specimens, however with an inner tubular structure.
 He states that Penard may have overlooked that structure.

 De Saedeleer writes that Paralieberkuehnia is a free living and locomotive species, while Microgromia-species attach their shell to the substrate.
 That is what I think makes any sense.
 But De Saedeleer doesn’t mention this characteristic in his diagnosis!
 The main difference between Microgromia and Paralieberkuehnia is, according to De Saedeleer, the presence of an inward tubular structure in the latter.